By Steve & Tamami Laser

 A new Safety and Technology Package debuts as an option for 2.0 and 3.0 models.
 Features include Dynamic Radar Cruise Control, Blind-Spot Monitor, Rear Cross-Traffic Alert, Parking Sensors with Emergency Braking function, navigation, 12-speaker, 500-watt JBL audio, wireless Apple CarPlay® compatible (iOS only), and Supra Connected Services with up to a four-year trial.

 Toyota expects the 2021 models will start arriving at U.S. dealers in June 2020.
 The GR Supra continues to be built by Magna Steyr at its vehicle assembly facility in Graz, Austria.

-Note: Features, specifications and launch timing for U.S. market models is subject to change without notice
+Note: Features and specifications are subject to change without notice

-News source, photos and video courtesy Toyota Motor Corp. and Toyota Motor Sales, U.S.A., Inc.
+News source and photos courtesy of Toyota Motor Corp. and Toyota Motor Sales, U.S.A., Inc.

 Story (commentary) © 2020 CarNichiWa.com